 - The seating and restraints of this attraction may prohibit Guests of certain body shapes or sizes from riding.

 - Supervise children at all times.
-Children under age 7 years must be accompanied by a person age 14 years or older.
+Children under the age of 7 years must be accompanied by a person 14 years or older.

-Due to the nature of the experience, service animals are not permitted on this attraction.
+Due to the nature of the experience, service animals are not permitted at this attraction.

 - Supervise children at all times.

-The platform that you start on slides out enabling your link chair to move up and down as the Banshee flew.
-You are in front of a giant screen like that of Soarin.
-This screen, however, is so crisp and realistic it’s a whole new ballgame.
+The platform that you start on slides out enabling your link chair to move up and down as the Banshee flies.
+You are in front of a giant screen like that of Soarin in Epcot.
+This screen, however, is so crisp and realistic that it’s a whole new ballgame.
 Much like the cars on Dinosaur all you are doing is being tilted and go up and down just a few feet.

 So fear not!
-If it gets too scary, intense, or starts to feel like you are free falling hundreds of feet in the air just close your eyes.
+If it gets too scary, intense, or starts to feel like you are free-falling hundreds of feet in the air just close your eyes.
 It helps me return to a semi-reasonable heart rate so I could watch some more.
-The other plus of this ride is it isn’t nausea inducing mess that can be Harry Potter and the Forbidden Journey, Simpsons, or even sometimes Star Tours.
+The other plus of this ride is it isn’t the nausea-inducing mess that other rides can be.
+We are thinking of rides like Harry Potter and the Forbidden Journey, Simpsons, or even sometimes Star Tours.
 Worst case, the movie is four and a half minutes long, you close your eyes and bounce around a bit.